dsavransky/EXOSIMS/README.md

 # EXOSIMS
 Exoplanet Open-Source Imaging Mission Simulator

-by Daniel Garrett, Dmitry Savransky, Christian Delacroix, with contributions by Rhonda Morgan and Patrick Lowrance.
+by Daniel Garrett, Dmitry Savransky, Christian Delacroix, with contributions by Rhonda Morgan, Michael TurmonPatrick Lowrance.

 See ICD/icd.pdf for the interface control documentation and documentation/html/ for the as-built documentation (currently under development).